defiant00/dnd/README.md

   * Anno took out the Jackalwere and Rowan healed Reyna
   * Looted the cave, finding 150g, a few gems, 3 goats, and a box
   * Reyna set the box on the ground and cast Detect Magic
+* 2
+  * opened the box and saw dirt with something in it inside
+  * went back to town without investigating further
+  * Rowan brought the Jackalwere back
+  * rescued a horse and 3 goats
+  * were given 20g each and set up at The Soggy Bottom for the night
+  * met Arthur who flirted with Sylvester
+  * Sylvester had him cook some of the boar meat for dinner
+    * also drank Arthur's shot of ale that he poured for himself
+  * the next day went shopping at Cloudwillow, buying 1g of provisions each and Reyna 1g of arrows
+  * investigated the job board
+  * Anno went investigating the woods, following the stream in search of a duck
+    * got one rough wolf pelt
+    * followed the drag marks and almost got attacked by a bear, but climbed a tree and hid
+  * Sylvester played some music in the square and took on the job to teach some kids music
+    * will be meeting in the morning at the square
+  * Reyna investigated a field that isn't growing well and recommended burning part of it and replanting
+    * also brought the box, thinking the dirt might be related to the soil being bad
+    * checked out the rock inside with Rowan there just in case
+    * saw it do fire, water, and wind, faint whispering, and being prismatic
+    * currently keeping ahold of the rock
+  * waiting for the messenger from Duskspire to show up in a couple days